|

 up" helmets when Stormtrooper were to be featured more prominently -

-vac-formed in a shiny white ABS plastic, and have a higher quality of
+Instead they were vac-formed in a shiny white ABS plastic, with higher quality

 Hero is on the Left, with the Stunt on the